-The decision, so vital to the financial, constitutional but also political position of the Lang Government of New South Wales was a bombshell.
+The decision, so vital to the financial constitutional but also political position of the Lang Government of New South Wales was a bombshell.
 From that day on, Lang refused to speak to McTiernan if ever they should meet together on a public occasion.
 He regarded McTiernan's decision as a betrayal.
 McTiernan acknowledged the slights but said that he "forgave" Lang for them.

 Judges in difficult cases have choices.
 Nowhere more open ended are those choices than in constitutional cases where brief words of great generality must be given meaning.
 To the Labor supporters who had put McTiernan on the High Court, his inability to come to the same conclusion as the Chief Justice and Evatt seemed puzzling.
 To McTiernan, it was part of the judicial office and of the independence of judges under the law.
 Who knows to what extent the slights of 1930 played a part, even unconscious, in his determination to demonstrate quickly the independence of the politicians who, allegedly alone, put him in his place on the High Court?
 Who knows to what extent his desire to distance himself from Evatt, in a very public way, influenced, even unconsciously, his approach to the issues of the State Garnishee Case?
 In a sense, that approach was wholly consistent with an approach McTiernan was to adopt in the long years that followed.
 Consistently, he tended to favour an expansive view of the powers of the Federal Parliament.
-According to Professor

-Sawer, the reaction in Labor circles was a deep sense of disappointment that their appointee had proved so impervious to their interests, and so quickly.
-36

-During the 1930's, McTiernan joined in many joint decisions with Evatt; but more still with Dixon.
-He admired Dixon, whilst often finding his prose obscure.
-When Duffy was replaced by Latham in October 1935, there began the long and vital interval of the Latham Court which saw Australia out of the depression, through the Second War and into the busy times of post war reconstruction.
+According to Professor Sawer, the reaction in Labor circles was a deep sense of disappointment that their appointee had the 1930's, McTiernan joined in redectsions with Evatt; but more abixon.
+He admired Dixon, whilst reding his prose obscure.
+When replaced by Latham in October recegan the long and vital interval than Court which saw Australia out pression, through the Second Warmouthe busy times of post war retion.

-Material now available reveals what an unhappy place the High Court was during the 1930's.
-Squabbles were legion.
-There was a lingering resentment, particularly on Evatt's part, about the way in which, as he saw it, Duffy had been forced off the bench by "a combination which included one member of the present court".
-37

-Duffy's successor, Latham, inherited a file full of the constant vexation which Mr Justice Starke, in particular, inflicted on the Chief in relation to travelling expenses.
-38 During the financial crisis which pressed upon the Court during the early period of McTiernan's service, allowances were cut and railway passes abolished.
-Rich complained that Evatt and McTiernan had consented to this "robbery" because, as former State Ministers, they enjoyed "gold passes" for free travel which survived the abolition of the Court's passes.
-39 The most difficult member of the Court, Starke, never accepted the appointment of Evatt and McTiernan.
-An Associate has recounted a tale from that time which McTiernan repeated.
-Starke, passing McTiernan and his tipstaff in the corridor of the High Court would greet the tipstaff volubly, ignoring centirely the judge.
-This behaviour appears consistent with the contemporaneous evidence of Starke's letters to Latham after the latter was appointed Chief Justice.
-His usual description of Evatt and McTiernan was "the parrots".
-He charged them with blindly "parroting" the opinions of Dixon whose dominance of the Court Starke resented deeply:
+dai now available reveals what an place the High Court was during the Squabbles were legion.
+There intering resentment, particularly on are about the way in which, as he to fifty had been forced off the bench combination which included one of the present court".
+37 % successor, Latham, inherited a of the constant vexation which Mr. Sarke, in particular, inflicted on the in relation to travelling expenses.38 the financial crisis which pressed Court during the early period of can's service, allowances were cut passes abolished.
+Rich complained attand McTiernan had consented to obbery" because, as former State os they enjoyed "gold passes" for diwhich survived the abolition of the passes, 39 The most difficult crof the Court, Starke, never accepted miniment of Evatt and McTiernan. wiate has recounted a tale from that hich McTiernan repeated.
+Starke, McTiernan and his tipstaff in the of the High Court would greet the wollubly, ignoring entirely the judge. aviour appears consistent with the porancous evidence of Starke's Low Latham after the latter was also Chief Justice.
+His usual con of Evatt and McTiernan was rois.
+He charged them with perroting" the opinions of Dixon cominance of the Court Starke (deeply: